 A variety of assessments will be used on the course to enable students to experience and adapt to different assessment styles.
 The assessment methods used will be appropriate to assess each module's intended learning outcomes.
-Assessment on the course will include essays, seminar presentations, and one written examination, and one Objective Structured Clinical Examination during year one, and a combination of essays, seminar presentations, examinations, and Objective Structured Clinical Examinations during year two.
-Year three of the course is dedicated to the development and preparation of a dissertation and the Advanced Clinical Practice Portfolio as the final submission for the course.
+Assessment on the course will include essays, seminar presentations and one written examination during year one and a combination of essays, seminar presentations, examinations and Objective Structured Clinical Examinations during year two.